mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 The use of survival gear is common among Dolphins who spend a lot of their time out of water.
 Most other types of survival gear in the Traveller Core Ruleboo k or Central Supply Catalogue are available to Dolphins but cost 150% the normal price.

 Grav Belt: A standard issue TL12 grav belt resembles a parachute harness with support, which runs down the back and a series of artificial gravity modules around the waist.
 The grav belt masses 10 kilograms but once activated this weight is eliminated.
 A grav belt is able to take to the air at up to Slow speed with an Agility equal to the Dolphin’s DEX DM.
-It has a maximum range of 25 kilometres.
+It has a maximum range of 25 kilometers.

 Item TL Kg Cost Grav Belt 12 10 Cr100000

 Grav Couch: A grav couch is a contoured gravitic sled with padded gel lining providing a comfortable experience for a single Dolphin user.
 The couch provides no other protection to the Dolphin.
 Simple controls within flipper reach allow the Dolphin to steer the couch easily and a safety harness ensures the passenger does not come off the device.
 A grav couch weighs 10 kilograms when the grav units are inactive.
 It can take to the air at up to Slow speed with an Agility equal to the Dolphin’s DEX DM.
-It has a maximum range of 25 kilometres.
+It has a maximum range of 25 kilometers.

 Item TL Kg Cost Grav Couch 10 15 Cr50000